 What causes problems in Bluetooth audio devices and wireless displays?

-The causes of issues which you might face are very broad ranging from drivers to small options in the settings.
+The causes of issues that you might face are very broad-ranging from drivers to small options in the settings.
 Some of the reasons for these issues are but not limited to: